-- an increase in salaries and wages attributed to building both the 0 management and support staff necessary to support a rapidly growing and significantly larger Company, - 0 an increase in lease expense associated with moving into the new facility, - a substantial increase in advertising, trade show and promotional activities to build the Company's brand name and recognition and drive 0 higher sales levels, and - an increase in research & development activity.
-0
+- an increase in salaries and wages attributed to building both the management and support staff necessary to support a rapidly growing and significantly larger Company (28% of the increase); - a substantial increase in advertising, trade show and promotional activities to build the Company's brand name and recognition and drive higher sales levels (15% of the increase); - supplies, both production and office (12% of the increase); O - freight and postage (10% of the increase); - insurance, including general business, workers' compensation, and liability insurance (9% of the increase); 0 - an increase in lease expense associated with moving into the new facility o (7% of the increase); and - an increase in research & development activity (4% of the increase).

-Each of these factors are the result of direct management action and are part of a continuing trend to expand production, marketing, facilities and product While the increases were substantial, both as a percentage of the improvements. prior year and in actual dollars, it was in keeping with the Company's plan to invest heavily in infrastructure in 1997, to set the stage for profitable growth in 1998 and the coming years.
+Each of these factors are the result of direct management action and are part of a continuing trend to expand production, marketing, facilities and product improvements.
+While the increases were substantial, both as a percentage of the improvements.
+While the increases were substantial, both as a percentage of the prior year and in actual dollars, it was in keeping with the Company's plan to invest heavily in infrastructure in 1997, to set the stage for profitable growth in 1998 and the coming years.